Suspected carjacker taken into custody in Palm Beach Gardens after multi-county chase - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 The driver was then taken into custody and transported by paramedics for an unspecified medical issue.

+Police were notified about the car theft and kidnapping at around 6 a.m.

+Investigators said the male driver was targeted near Himmarshee Street and Southwest Third Avenue

 The victim was sitting in their vehicle when the armed subject entered through the passenger side.
-They then told the victim to drive the vehicle.
+They then told the victim to drive the white Kia sedan.

 During that time, the victim was beaten and suffered minor injuries.
 After a few hours, investigators said, the subject let the victim out of the vehicle and then fled the scene with their vehicle.